 ESDC will adjust its assessment method depending on the type of work and worker the employer intends to hire.
 This adjustment to LMIA requirements is very important, and the employer must refer to them to achieve a positive LMIA application outcome.

-LMIA Processing Times
+LMIA Processing Times in 2023

 Expedited LMIA Application